hippiehunter/dblbook/src/common/variables.md

 > nfld2 = nfld2
 > ```

 You can see from the output that it doesn't matter what order the fields are declared in.
 The linker will bind them to the correctly named fields in the common statement.
 By contrast, the unique feature of global data sections is that they are essentially overlaid record groups, with each routine defining its own layout of a given global data section.
-This functionality was abused in the past to reduce the memory overhead of programs`**how was this abused?`.
+This functionality was abused in the past to reduce the memory overhead of programs`**reinterpretable bucket?`.
 The size of each named section is determined by the size of the largest definition`**Not INIT version?
 Could the example below demonstrate this?`.
 Here's an example that shows how a global data section can be defined differently when it is accessed, which demonstrates the binding differences between COMMON and GDS:

 ```dbl
 global data section my_section, init